 A good pair of headphones is crucial for runners who want to jam out to music or take calls as they get their heart rate up.
 With countless models on the market, choosing the right one really comes down to personal preference.
-To name a few, bone conduction styles sit on the cheekbones and are particularly useful for people who want to hear their music clearly without drowning out background noise.
-Meanwhile, in-ear buds typically offer more isolated sounds if you really want to get into the zone.
-Both of these styles can come in wireless or wire-linked options.
+For those who don’t mind the feel of them, in-ear buds typically offer the best isolated sounds if you really want to get into the zone.
+These styles can come in wireless or wire-linked options, with the latter option usually being the most convenient.
 No matter which style you choose, sound quality and a comfortable fit are key: bonus points if the pair is lightweight and sweat-resistant.
 With all the in mind, we’ve rounded up some of our favorite running headphones available now.

 1. Mpow Flame Headphones

 This pair features a rich bass and 11mm dynamic drivers for optimal sound.
-It also includes a reliable water and sweat-proof nano-coated shell to prevent them from getting damaged while running in the rain or during intense workouts.
+It also includes a water and sweat-proof nano-coated shell to prevent damage to the technology if you get caught in the rain.

 Pros: These come with a carrying case, four pairs of soft silicone ear tips in different sizes, one set of memory foam ear tips and one optional wire clip for different ear canals.